jerryq0101/csgo-mkt-may/README.md

 (Talk more about staic methods and the actual framework of the singleton pattern)

-Note: We need the `static` variable and `static` method in the class so it's not possible to have multiple instance with duplicate variables (Nature of static keyword).
+Note: We need the `static` variable and `static` method in the class so it's not possible to have multiple instances with duplicate MongoClient variables (Nature of static keyword).

+In essence, allowing the client to experience less load when using the application and cost savings in MongoDB.

 ## Learn More about NextJS